-It is now more than twenty years since I first visited Trebizond, but never shall I forget the thrill I experienced when there was pointed out to me the distant pass from which resounded the joyous shouts of $\theta \dot{\alpha} \lambda \alpha \sigma \sigma a \mid \theta \dot{\alpha} \lambda \alpha \sigma \sigma a \mid$ "The Sea I the Sea I" or when I visited Campos, the alleged site of the historical camp in which those heroes of all time rested, after their unparalleled hardships and magnificent feats of valour.
+It is now more than twenty years since I first visited Trebizond, but never shall I forget the thrill I experienced when there was pointed out to me the distant pass from which resounded the joyous shouts of $\theta \acute{a}\lambda a\sigma\sigma a$! $\theta \acute{a}\lambda a\sigma\sigma a$!
+"The Sea! the Sea!" or when I visited Campos, the alleged site of the historical camp in which those heroes of all time rested, after their unparalleled hardships and magnificent feats of valour.

 Persia and Hellas after Cunaxa.-It was a natural result of the defeat of Cyrus that the alliance of Persia with the leading power of Hellas was broken off, on account of the assistance given to the Pretender.
 Far from craving pardon, Sparta, after the experience gained at Cunaxa, ultimately engaged the Ten Thousand to protect the Hellenes of Asia against the Satraps Tissaphernes and Pharnabazus, who were so jealous of one another that each was ready to pay heavily for the assistance of Greek arms against his rival.
 Again, however, Persian gold was the supreme factor.
-At one time it seemed possible that not only the Greek colonies, but the whole of Asia Minor, would shake off the Persian yoke ; but Persian gold prevailed.
-Agesilaus, who was conducting the operations with great skill, and who gained a decisive victory on the Pactolus which led to the execution of Tissaphernes, was summoned home to meet a league which had been formed by Thebes, Argos, Corinth, and Athens, against Sparta, as a result of Persian intrigue supported by Persian money.1 who after the disaster at Aegospotami had fled to Cyprus and had entered the Persian service under Pharnabazus, defeated the Spartan flect at Cnidus in 394 B.C., and thereby indirectly restored to Athens the command of the sea.
-As a sequel to this victory a Persian fleet under Pharnabazus and his Athenian admiral ravaged the coast of the Peloponnesus, and the long walls of Athens were rebuilt under its protection and by means of the all-pervading gold of Persia.
-How completely the situation had altered is shown by the fact that Thebes, the erstwhile deadly foe of Athens, in common with other states, helped on the work.
+At one time it seemed possible that not only the Greek colonies, but the whole of Asia Minor, would shake off the Persian yoke; but Persian gold prevailed.
+Agesilaus, who was conducting the operations with great skill, and who gained a decisive victory on the Pactolus which led to the execution of Tissaphernes, was summoned home to meet a league which had been formed by Thebes, Argos, Corinth, and Athens, against Sparta, as a result of Persian intrigue supported by Persian money.1

-Athens in her turn became the allv of Persia, and Conon,
+Athens in her turn became the ally of Persia, and Conon,

-1 Agesilaus made the witty remark that a thousand Persian archers had driven him out of Asia, referring to the daric, which was stamped with the figure of an archer, as figured in the headpiece to Chapter XVI.
+1 Agesilaus made the witty remark that a thousand Persian archers had driven him out of Asia, eferring to the daric, which was stamped with the figure of an archer, as figured in the headpiece to Chapter XVI.